San Joaquin Valley: Roads

+Air

+The major airport in San Joaquin Valley is the Fresno Yosemite International Airport, which offers scheduled passenger flights to several major airline hubs in the United States and international service to Mexico.
+Additionally, there are three non primary airports in the region: Meadows Field Airport near Bakersfield, Stockton Metropolitan Airport and Merced Municipal Airport.

 Rail

-Amtrak San Joaquin service handles passenger traffic between Bakersfield and Stockton with extensions to either Sacramento or Oakland.
-Amtrak rail service does not continue south of Bakersfield, as the Union Pacific Railroad does not currently allow the San Joaquin trains to run on the highly congested rail route over Tehachapi Pass, which is the only route between Bakersfield and Los Angeles.
-Passengers between these towns must travel on Amtrak Thruway Motorcoach.
-The Coast Starlight passes nonstop through the San Joaquin Valley on extremely rare circumstances when detours are required due to trackwork on its normal trackage.
+The Gold Runner service handles passenger traffic between Bakersfield and Stockton with extensions to either Sacramento or Oakland.
+Amtrak rail service does not continue south of Bakersfield, as the Union Pacific Railroad does not currently allow the Gold Runner trains to run on the highly congested rail route over Tehachapi Pass, which is the only route between Bakersfield and Los Angeles.
+Passengers between these towns must travel on Amtrak Thruway buses.
 The San Joaquin Valley is also the location of the planned initial operating segment of the California High-Speed Rail (CAHSR) project, which will run 171 miles from Bakersfield in the south to Merced in the north.

-Freight service is provided by BNSF, UPRR and San Joaquin Valley Railroad.
+Freight service is provided by BNSF Railway, Union Pacific Railroad and San Joaquin Valley Railroad.

 Electricity

 The valley is served by the Western Area Power Administration.
 Western owns and operates its own equipment here and so performs its own weed management.
 Rotating and mixing herbicide modes of action are employed to preserve efficacy.